ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-api-range-chart/index.md

 <grid-example title='Charts in Dashboard' name='dashboard' type='generated' options='{ "enterprise": true, "modules": ["clientside", "menu", "charts", "rowgrouping"], "exampleHeight": 700 }'></grid-example>

+## Hiding Chart Ranges

+In some cases it may be desirable to hide the chart ranges in the grid, see [Combination Charts](/integrated-charts-api-range-chart/#example-combination-chart).

+To hide the chart ranges simply enable `suppressChartRanges=true` on the `ChartRangeParams`.

+For more details refer to [Range Chart API](/integrated-charts-api-range-chart/#range-chart-api).

 ## Combination Charts